top of page

 Feeding Therapy Allied Therapy

-Our pediatric feeding assessment and therapy supports:
+Our paediatric feeding assessment and therapy supports:

 Children who are very selective or avoid entire food groups